-In various trio engravings, Russian pianist Yelena Eckemoff has changed sideman, adding new colors to his music.
-In this recent engraving the inspiration came from the bassist Arild Andersen, who had ordered a tool with a carved lion on the handle.
-A spark was taken that led to the different compositions, the cover page and […]
+In various trio engravings, Russian pianist Yelena Eckemoff has changed sideman, adding new colors to her music.
+In this recent outing the inspiration came from the bassist Arild Andersen, who had ordered a bass with the carved lion on the neck.
+It ignated a spark that led to the different compositions, the cover page and […]

 Moscow-born, classically trained pianist Yelena Eckemoff displays multiple and multimedia talents on this double-disc release: she composed all the music, wrote poems, reprinted in the accompanying booklet, corresponding to each of the 14 tracks, and created the painting that features on the album cover. ..It’s a charming, smartly executed suite of music, strong on atmospheric scene-setting and shimmering, impressionistic detail, with plenty of beguiling melodic material.